Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Kellyville Ridge has high incomes nationally.
-The median income is $70,999 and the average is $86,116.
-In comparison, Greater Sydney's median income is $60,817 and average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Kellyville Ridge are approximately $77,290 (median) and $93,746 (average) as of September 2025.
-According to the 2021 Census, incomes in Kellyville Ridge rank highly nationally, between the 87th and 97th percentiles for households, families, and individuals.
-The predominant income bracket is $1,500 - $2,999, with 32.0% of locals (3,600 people) falling into this category.
+AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows that income in Kellyville Ridge is high nationally.
+The median income was $70,999 while the average income stood at $86,116.
+This contrasts with Greater Sydney's figures of a median income of $60,817 and an average income of $83,003.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates would be approximately $77,290 (median) and $93,746 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Kellyville Ridge rank highly nationally, between the 87th and 97th percentiles.
+Income brackets indicate that 32.0% of locals (3,600 people) fall into the $1,500 - 2,999 category, aligning with the region where this cohort also represents 30.9%.
 A significant 51.8% earn above $3,000 weekly.
 High housing costs consume 16.2% of income, but strong earnings place disposable income at the 96th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income